 The Council administers the Common Good Funds for the areas of Paisley, Renfrew and Johnstone.
 Each of these Funds is a registered charity.
 In addition, the Council controls the Coats Observatory Charitable Trust.
-In order to comply with the Code, Audit Scotland and OSCR requirements, the Council separately prepares the financial statements of the three Common Good Funds and the Coats Observatory Trust, with the balances included in the Group Accounts.
+In order to comply with the Code, Audit Scotland and the Scottish Charity Regulator (OSCR) requirements, the Council separately prepares the financial statements of the three Common Good Funds and the Coats Observatory Trust, with the balances included in the Group Accounts.
 Audit Scotland is the appointed auditor for the Council's charitable funds.

-Overall, the Common Good Funds incurred a combined in-year surplus of £0.5m which is added to the previous surplus brought forward.
-The total net asset value increased by £1.3m, with investments increasing by £1.1m.
-Both the market values of investments and income generated from dividends are likely to be subject to considerable volatility over the course of 2020/21 as the economic impact of Coronavirus unfolds.
+Overall, the Common Good Funds incurred a combined in-year surplus of £0.4m which is added to the previous surplus brought forward.

+The total net asset value increased by £4.2m, with investments increasing by £3.6m.
+Both the market values of investments and income generated from dividends are likely to be subject to ongoing volatility as the economy recovers from the pandemic.

-The audited annual accounts of the Common Good Funds and Observatory Trust will be reported to the Council on 26 November 2020 and can be accessed on the Committee Management Information System at: http://renfrewshire.cmis.uk.com/renfrewshire/Home.aspx.
+The audited annual accounts of the Common Good Funds and Observatory Trust are reported to the Council on 18 November 2021 and can be accessed on the Committee Management Information System at: https://renfrewshire.cmis.uk.com/renfrewshire/CouncilandBoards.aspx.